barmiel4/AsteroidHunterGame/README.md

 ### How to run it
 Project can be run either directly from UE, after clonning the repository and building the binaries project can by run in Unreal Engine 5.3.2, or by downloading the latest build from the Releases section.
 ### How to play it
-* A and D keys to move left and right
+* **A and D** keys to move left and right
-* Space to shoot
+* **Space** to shoot
-* Tab to switch weapons
+* **Tab** to switch weapons
-* Q to enable shield
+* **Q** to enable shield
-* E to use Ultra Bolt
+* **E** to use Ultra Bolt

 ## Idea Origin
+The project is a severe upgrade of the tutorial from the book.
+Later it was used during the Game Developement workshops in 2020 that I hosted in my High School, to teach students the basics of game developement.

+Number of mechanics were added, such as
+* Smoother player's ship movement
+* Directional hit reactions
+* Astroid destuction
+* Second weapon
+* Overheat system
+* Shield and Ultra Bolt perks
+* Weapon cooling system